smancke/docker-intro/README.md

 Networking Types
 =========================

-By default docker comes with the following networks:
+By default Docker comes with the following networks:

     docker network ls